dashbook/killercoda-scenarios/dashtool-postgres/step3.md

 Let's define a Singer Tap to extract the data from the Postgres database and a Singer Target to load it in to an Iceberg table.
-You can find the `tap.json` and `target.json` files in the `bronze/inventory` directory.
+We'll define the Postgres tap and target in the `bronze/inventory/postgres.singer.json` file.
+The `image` field specifies which docker container to use for the extraction.

 #### Tap

-The `tap.json` file contains the configuration parameters for the [Pipelinewise Postgres Tap](https://github.com/transferwise/pipelinewise-tap-postgres).
+The `tap` field contains the configuration parameters for the [Pipelinewise Postgres Tap](https://github.com/transferwise/pipelinewise-tap-postgres).
 It contains information about the connection, which schemas to extract and what kind of replication to use.
 One great thing about the Pipelinewise Postgres Tap